+II.
 COLLEGE & CAREERS PROGRAM (CCP):

 The College & Careers Program was implemented for the first year in 2011-12 with the first batch of graduates from Grade 12.

-300 students from five cohorts of Grade 12 are currently enrolled in the College & Careers Program.
-The 6th cohort of Grade 12 students will join the College & Careers group in June 2016.
+365 students from six cohorts of Grade 12 have benefited from the College & Careers Program.
+The 7th cohort of Grade 12 students will join the CCP in June 2017.

-The Junior College & Careers Program was revived in the year 2014-15 and has 37 students now participating.
+The Junior College & Careers Program was revived in the year 2014-15 and has 50 students now participating in this program.
 This includes students who leave after Grade 10 to join other courses as well as students who move to do Pre-vocational and vocational courses.